 Part 3: Building a Presence in Industry Groups

 If you’re serious about using LinkedIn to grow your career prospects, you must take advantage of the various industry-related groups the network has to offer.
-LinkedIn has made it easy to search for groups in your industry via the< group directory.
-And that’s a good thing, since there are more than 2.1 million LinkedIn Groups, so making use of them will be highly beneficial for your LinkedIn job search and overall presence on the platform.
+There are more than 2.2 million LinkedIn Groups, so making use of them will be highly beneficial for your LinkedIn job search and overall presence on the platform.

-To assist you in finding a group you may want to join, review the “Groups You May Like” suggestions from LinkedIn.
-This is located on the right side on your LinkedIn homepage, about halfway down the sidebar.
+To assist you in finding a group you may want to join, review the LinkedIn guide to groups.
+This is located on the left side of your LinkedIn homepage, about halfway down the sidebar.

 Some groups require additional steps to join.
 Some require administrative approval.
 Others require nothing more than a desire to join and participate.